ajnozari/janus-gateway/README.md

 realm=<yoururl>.com

 user=changeme:please
+#Multiple users can be applied for different clients
 ```

-Your turnserver should be configured turn:<yoururl>:3478, to enable ssl you will need to add certificates.
+Your turnserver should be configured `turn:<yoururl>:3478`, to enable ssl you will need to add certificates.

+Finally, edit the Janus-CFG/janus.jcfg and set the turn url, username, and password you configured in the turnserver.conf.
+You should provide these values to your clients as well.

 ## Install Nginx:
 I have installed nginx on the host, i don't feel the need to dockerize it, especially since we are using nginx to handle SSL.
 You can always substitute your own ssl cert at this point.
 However I will not cover setting up a manual certificate.